Lemoncode/react-hooks-by-example/15-promise-unmounted/Readme.md

   }, [filter]);
 ```

-- Repeating this in each component we make can be a bit of a drag, couldn't we make it more generic?
+- Repeating this in each component can add unnecessary code that gets repeated on an on, couldn't we make it more generic?
   Let's give it a spin:

 ```diff